FNCS/fncs/README.md

-# Framework for Network Co-Simulation 2
+# Framework for Network Co-Simulation

-Version 2 of FNCS is simplifying and extending [the original FNCS](https://github.com/GridOPTICS/FNCS), focusing on the needs to support the development of control algorithms across diverse simulator software packages and hardware.
+FNCS 2.0 is simplifying and extending [the original FNCS](https://github.com/GridOPTICS/FNCS), focusing on the needs to support the development of control algorithms across diverse simulator software packages and hardware.

 ## Table of Contents